 Initially the patients feel an improvement of their pain because the former dilated and painful veins collapse.
 The reduction of the wall tension after the collapse reduces the pain in the former collateral pathways.

 The same considerations apply of course, to the removal of organs which are part of the collateral circulation.
-The same detrimental consequences can therefore be expected when the left ovary or the uterus are removed.
+The same detrimental consequences can therefore be expected when the left ovary or the uterus is removed.

 The patients are then often sent to a psychologist or psychiatrist with such diagnoses as “pain amplification syndrome”, a “too strong pain memory” or a mental illness.